EconomyLens.com

 Related

 Investors have enjoyed a months-long rally for equities that has pushed some markets to record highs, but the run-up took a pause Tuesday amid talk that the gains may have gone too far.
-However, Trade Nation analyst David Morrison characterised Tuesday’s selloff as shallow.
+But Trade Nation analyst David Morrison characterised Tuesday’s selloff as shallow.
 “The general feeling is…that any pullback is a buying opportunity,” he said.

 A key driver of the rally has been expectations that the Fed will continue to cut US interest rates before the end of the year.
 However, Powell cooled expectations with a warning Tuesday that cutting rates too aggressively risked stoking inflation, while also noting that stocks are “fairly highly valued.”
 Investors are awaiting the release on Friday of the personal consumption expenditure (PCE) index, the Fed’s favoured gauge of US inflation, and key American jobs figures next week.